 Jackson used this disparity as a rallying point at how the federal government was corrupt, undemocratic, and against the will of the people.

 Upon further examination, the election of 1824 and the “corrupt bargain” may not have been so dominated by Jackson as his followers would have you believe.
-Without that domination, the narrative of Adams’ victory being against the will of the people proves to be a faulty premise.
+Without that domination, the narrative of Adams’ victory being against the will of the people proves a faulty premise.

 The electoral victory was anything but suggestive of the majority will of the people.
 The Three-fifths Compromise amplified the electoral power of slave-holding states, despite having fewer voting eligible citizens.